Developing a Marketing Budget Plan for Professional Services

 In today’s professional services firm, marketing is a team sport.
 No individual or even department can do it all.
 That means that you need a range of resources to help you execute your plan.
 The marketing team, billable professionals and outside resources must work together to produce the desired result.
 Many configurations are possible as long as you have the necessary time and skills at your disposal.

 Coordinating all of these activities can be quite a challenge, too.
-One tool that we have found helpful is a marketing calendar.
+One tool that we have found helpful is a content marketing calendar.
 This document lays out what you will be doing and when it will happen.
 While you don’t have to be overly rigid with your schedule — it’s usually a good idea to accommodate some amount of flexibility — having a tool for advanced planning eliminates excuses and allows you to coordinate many resources.

 At this point in the process, you should understand your firm’s business goals, have researched your audience and have developed an overall strategy for your brand.
 You should also have selected the best techniques to reach your audience so you can deliver appropriate messages at the appropriate frequency using the appropriate resources.
 In addition, you should have determined how to measure results against your goals.